premananda108/redis8-spam-guard/article_description.md

 2.  **Analysis Request:** Each post is then sent to the backend server, hitting the `/classify` API endpoint.

 3.  **Feature Extraction (in `main.py`):**
-    *   The system extracts key pieces of information from the post data: the title, description, tags, reading time, reaction and comment counts, and the author's follower count.
+    *   The system extracts key pieces of information from the post data: the title, description, tags, reading time, and the author's follower count.
+Reaction and comment counts are also extracted for heuristic analysis.
     *   The text is sanitized using the `preprocess_text` function, which strips out HTML tags, URLs, and extra whitespace.

 4.  **Vectorization (The Magic Step):** This is where the post is transformed into its "digital fingerprint."
     *   **Text to Numbers:** The cleaned text (a combination of the title and description) is fed into the `SentenceTransformer` model (`all-MiniLM-L6-v2`).
 This sophisticated model acts as the system's "brain," converting the semantic meaning of the text into a high-dimensional numerical vector (an array of 384 numbers).
 Texts with similar meanings will result in vectors that are mathematically close to each other.
-    *   **Metadata to Numbers:** Other numerical data (likes, comments, etc.) are formed into a smaller vector (5 numbers), normalized, and then concatenated with the text vector.
+    *   **Metadata to Numbers:** Other numerical data (reading time, author's follower count, number of tags) are formed into a smaller vector (3 numbers), normalized, and then concatenated with the text vector.
+Importantly, reaction and comment counts are *excluded* from this vector to ensure fair comparison with new posts that have no engagement history.
-    *   The final result is a **single, unified vector** (389 dimensions) that represents the core characteristics of the post.
+    *   The final result is a **single, unified vector** (387 dimensions) that represents the core characteristics of the post.

 5.  **Similarity Search in Redis:**
     *   The system takes this newly generated vector and sends a query to the **Redis database**.